Rybo713/V8Swaps/README.md

 Follow me on Twitter @RyanW713 for updates!

-Everythig is open source.
+Everything is open source.
 Credit @RyanW713 and @CanadianGreg and Adam B if code is copied No re-uploads.